playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 ### Directional Lights

 The most familiar light source to us is the Sun.
-Because the Sun is so far from Earth, light that hits the surface of our planet can be approximated as travelling in a single direction.
+Because the Sun is so far from Earth, light that hits the surface of our planet can be approximated as traveling in a single direction.
 In PlayCanvas, this type of light source is called a Directional light.

 When unselected, a directional light is represented by the following icon in the Editor's 3D view: